MicrosoftDocs/power-automate-docs/articles/desktop-flows/custom-actions.md

 - The Assets library can't display more than 5000 custom actions groups.
 - Custom actions are not available for organizations that have enabled [Bring your own key (BYOK)](/azure/information-protection/byok-price-restrictions) from the protection service.
 - Machines belonging in a [hosted machine group](hosted-machine-groups.md) should have the appropriate certificates required for custom actions, as set by your organization, installed on them.
 You can create a [golden image](/azure/virtual-desktop/set-up-golden-image), containing the respective certificate(s) and provide it during the creation process of the respective hosted machine group.
-- All dependencies used in custom actions that are also used in Power Automate for desktop should be the same version with each other.
-Having the two different versions of the same dependency in the same process is not supported.
+- All dependencies used in custom actions and Power Automate for desktop must be the same version.
+Using different versions of the same dependency within the same process isn't supported.

 ## Next steps